Quantum logic is undecidable: Consequences for quantum logic

-\begin{rem} One can also conclude from our results that the theory of complex Hilbert lattices cannot be axiomatized recursively, as hypothesized in~\cite[p.\,69]{rand}, as follows.
-The lemma implies that the universal theory of Hilbert lattices is complete.
-Therefore, if one could enumerate the axioms recursively, then one would have a decision procedure for any universal sentence $\Phi$ by simply generating all axioms together with all their consequences until either $\Phi$ or $\lnot\Phi$ has been derived.
+\begin{rem} Thus the universal (first-order) theory of the projection lattice of any separable infinite-dimensional Hilbert space like $\ell^2(\N)$ coincides with the (first-order) theory of all complex Hilbert lattices. \Cref{sandwich} thus implies that the theory of a separable infinite-dimensional Hilbert space is undecidable as well.
+Since it is also trivially complete, it follows that it is not even recursively axiomatizable: if one could enumerate the axioms recursively, then one would have an algorithm to deciding for any sentence $\Phi$ whether $\Phi$ or $\lnot\Phi$ holds by enumerating the axioms together with all of their consequences until $\Phi$ or $\lnot\Phi$ has been derived.

+One can also prove that the theory of all complex Hilbert lattices cannot be axiomatized recursively, as hypothesized by Svozil in~\cite[p.\,69]{rand}.
+With ``the theory'' referring to the first-order theory of complex Hilbert lattices, this is based on the following observations: \begin{itemize} \itemsep{0.6\baselineskip} \item There is a universal sentence $\Psi$ such that $\H \models \Psi$ for every finite-dimensional Hilbert space $\H$, but $\H \models \lnot\Psi$ for separable infinite-dimensional $\H$.

+Indeed the projection lattice of finite-dimensional $\H$ satisfies the modular law, while already Birkhoff and von Neumann showed that this fails in $\ell^2(\N)$~\cite[p.~832]{logicqm}.
+In follow-up work to this paper, it was also shown that there are $\Psi$ of the form~\eqref{horn} with this property~\cite[Theorem~3.5]{freehyper}. \item Suppose that we fix such $\Psi$.
+Then a universal sentence $\Phi$ satisfies $\ell^2(\N) \models \Phi$ if and only if $\Psi \lor \Phi$ belongs to the theory.